guillaume-elambert/Scholar-Scraper-WordPress-Plugin/user-guide/gutenberg-block-guide.md

 !> **<u>Note :</u>** The display method where designed based on the [Twenty Twenty theme][wp-theme]. \
 If you are using a different theme, the rendering may be different. \
-If the rendering is not to your liking or if the display method is not working properly, consider following the [Wordpress tutorial on how to customize your theme][wp-docs-customize-theme] or to go further, please refer to the [Style section][dev-style-section] of the [Developer Guide][developer-guide]. #TODO !!
+If the rendering is not to your liking or if the display method is not working properly, consider following the [WordPress tutorial on how to customize your theme][wp-docs-customize-theme] or to go further, please refer to the [Style section][dev-style-section] of the [Developer Guide][developer-guide]. #TODO !!